os2ai/documentation/technical/patches.md

 We have created a number of patches for our use of OpenWebUI.
 The ones relevant for all users of Aarhus AI is already in the installation.

-The ones not applied is Aarhus specifik patches like our OIDC patch for signing in using SSO.
+The ones not applied are Aarhus specific patches like our OIDC patch for signing in using SSO.

 The patches can be found here [https://github.com/AarhusAI/open-webui/pulls](patches).